CodyCBakerPhD/comorecipes/src/como_recipes/_recipes/_markdown/beer_batter.md

 Whisk dry ingredients.
 Add beer and incorporate.
 Mixture should feel like pancake batter.

-Cook 2-3 minutes per side in 375 °F oil.
+Cook 2-3 minutes per side in 375 F oil.